Segvicky/continuous-integration-cake/README.md

 It can be done using the ansible playbook.

 $ sudo ansible-playbook elk-deploy.yml -vv --private-key <keypair>

 The playbook consists of the below commands:

 $ cp elk1/docker-compose.yml ~/home/ubuntu/

 $ sudo docker-compose -f ~/home/ubuntu/docker-compose.yml up -d

 $ sudo rm -f ~/home/ubuntu/docker-compose.yml

-Deploying Wordpress and mysql Containers using Docker Compose
+Deploying Wordpress and Mysql Containers using Docker Compose

 It was done using the ansible playbook.

 $ sudo ansible-playbook app-deploy.yml -vv --private-key <keypair>

 The playbook consists of the following below commands:

 $ cp app1/docker-compose.yml ~/home/ubuntu/
 $ sudo docker-compose -f ~/home/ubuntu/docker-compose.app.yml up -d
 $ sudo rm -f ~/home/ubuntu/docker-compose.app.yml

 Output

 The output can be observed using the ip address of the ec2 instance.The Public DNS would be like ec2-xxx-xxx-xxx.compute.amazonaws.com.